Unboxed-Software/solana-course/content/token22-metadata.md

 Then, wait for the magic to happen.
 You will see the transaction signature in the console, and you can visit the explorer to view the transaction details.
 Additionally, you will be able to see the NFT, its associated token account, and the metadata.
 You can also view the off-chain metadata.
 If you observe all of that, congratulations!
 You have successfully created a new NFT with a metadata pointer, and you are ready to move on to the next step.

-## 4. Create Embedded Metadata
+## 4. Create embedded metadata
-If you feel a bit tired from the last section, then this section is for you, one of the coolest extensions that the token22 program introduces is the `metadata-extension`, and the motivation behind this is to make it much easier for us to create a token/NFT with metadata since we are going to store that metadata in the mint itself, no need for third party apps! no need for another account! and as we go through the code you will see how much easier and more convenient it is to use this extension, so let's get started
+one of the coolest extensions that the token22 program introduces is the `metadata-extension`, and the motivation behind this is to make it much easier for us to create a token/NFT with metadata since we are going to store that metadata in the mint account itself, no need for third party apps! no need for another account! and as we go through the code you will see how much easier and more convenient it is to use this extension, so let's get started

-First go ahead and create new file `src/nft-with-embedded-metadata.ts` and add the following imports to it
+### Create `createNFTWithEmbeddedMetadata` function:

+Create new file `src/nft-with-embedded-metadata.ts`: this file will contain only one function which we will call `createNFTWithEmbeddedMetadata`, and it will take the same inputs as the previous function, and it will look like this:

 ```ts
 import * as web3 from '@solana/web3.js';
 import {